pedrolpin4/GratiBox_React/README.md

 ## What comes next?

-- On the next versions you'll experience a whole new web design you've never seen or heard
+- On the next versions you'll experience a whole new web design you've never seen or heard about
-- The rate Deliveries feature will blow your mind with the best feedback plataform on lifestyle signatures
+- The rate Deliveries feature will blow your mind with the best feedback platform on lifestyle signatures

 ## Tecnologies I Used